jnozzi/cocoadev.com/markdown/FinddevPathForUSB.md

-Describe General/FinddevPathForUSB here.
+Describe FinddevPathForUSB here.

 Hi,

 I am currently trying to use the POSIX API to read a 3D tracker that uses USB.
-I am using the following code to find the /dev path of the device (most of it is from General/USBPrivateDataSample.c):
+I am using the following code to find the /dev path of the device (most of it is from USBPrivateDataSample.c):

 //
 int main (int argc, const char *argv[])
 {
     mach_port_t 		masterPort;
-    General/CFMutableDictionaryRef 	matchingDict;
+    CFMutableDictionaryRef 	matchingDict;
-    General/CFRunLoopSourceRef		runLoopSource;
+    CFRunLoopSourceRef		runLoopSource;
-    General/CFNumberRef			numberRef;
+    CFNumberRef			numberRef;
     kern_return_t		kr;
     long			usbVendor = kMyVendorID;
     long			usbProduct = kMyProductID;